-Most of these foods are still popular today.
-Although the star of the day is the beloved Shrovetide bun, laskiaispulla, a sweet pastry filled with almond paste or strawberry jam and lashings of whipped cream.
+Most of these foods are still popular today, although the star of the day is the beloved Shrovetide bun, laskiaispulla, a sweet pastry filled with almond paste or strawberry jam and lashings of whipped cream.
 (You’ll find a recipe in our baked goods article.)
 It’s something most Finns cannot resist, and taking seconds or thirds is certainly not uncommon.
 To wash all these heavy morsels down, Finns drink coffee or hot cocoa.

 Fests for families and friends

 These days, Finns generally observe two days of this festival: Shrove Sunday and Shrove Tuesday.
 Shrove Sunday is often a family day full of sledding, ice-skating and cross-country and downhill skiing.
 On Shrove Tuesday, people flock to the nearest hill after work or school.
 Sometimes, schools organise a special fun day for pupils in the lower grades.

 Student organisations often put together a boisterous programme of sledding competitions, music, barbequing, drinks, and wild partying in the snow.
 Even cities get into the act by putting together winter carnivals with snow play, parades, kids’ activities, snacks and concerts.

 Shrovetide is meant for people of all ages and all walks of life.
 So, should you happen to be in Finland during Shrovetide, I will wish you a Slippery Shrovetide with perfect snow and sunny skies!
 And don’t forget to have pea soup and a Shrovetide bun!